 What kind of information would be useful to them?

 Which type of content will add value to them or help them decide which of your products to buy or invest in?

 So start with search intent and choose which of the three categories your content applies to.
 Then create a list of your top 10 keywords.

-Ultimately, you want to select a focus keyword, a secondary keyword and the remaining can be used as semantic keywords.
+Ultimately, you want to select a focus keyword, and a secondary keyword, and the remaining can be used as semantic keywords.
 That is, they can be used sporadically.

 Once you understand what your audience is looking for, you’ll be more likely to choose the best-related keywords that engage or even convert them.

 When you’re writing content, you must add internal links.
 That is links to other pages on your site.